Mixed messages on third Greek bailout talks

 "There are elements that you can start doing today.
 If you do that, then somewhere in March, maybe there can be a first disbursement.
 But that would require progress and not just intentions," Dijsselbloem was quoted as saying.

-Greece is due to receive the 7.2 billion in remaining EU/IMF bailout funds if it successfully completes the program.
+Greece is due to receive the 7.2 billion euros in remaining EU/IMF bailout funds if it successfully completes the programme.
 German Finance Minister Wolfgang Schaeuble said last week no further aid would be paid out until Athens fulfilled all the conditions.

 Berlin has also ruled out any debt write-down.

-Longer-term, EU officials say Greece -- frozen out of the bond market and unable to borrow -- will inevitably need a third support program to buy time to get back on its feet.
+Longer-term, EU officials say Greece - frozen out of the bond market and unable to borrow - will inevitably need a third support programme to buy time to get back on its feet.

 BLAME GAME

-German Chancellor Angela Merkel said Greece needed to give more details on the reforms it promised in return for the extension of its aid program.

-Deputy Greek Prime Minister Yannis Dragasakis told reporters that details of reforms would be outlined at the next meeting of euro zone finance ministers on March 9.
-He said some of the reforms would have figures and fiscal impact attached.
+Varoufakis, who will outline details of reforms at the next meeting of euro zone finance ministers on March 9, said he would present the Eurogroup with six reforms to see which of those can be implemented immediately.

 Markets are confident Greece will not bomb out of the euro zone, given that Tsipras's government has negotiated a bailout extension and backed off major election campaign pledges such as ending austerity and renegotiating its debt pile.